MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/access-denied-connect-powershell.md

 - You enter an incorrect user name or password.
 - You try to sign in to the service by using an account that doesn't have access to Exchange Online.
-- You have Security defaults enabled on the tenant.
+- You have [security defaults](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults) enabled in your tenant.

 ## Solution